 It may take some time and effort to completely "neuter and declaw" the bad image, but it cannot ultimately stand against the purifying power of the sacred "true self."

 why should any of this be important

 If this is a new subject for you, right now you are skeptical that any of this could be more than a parlor trick.
 I understand, and so I will spend a little time offering you reason to investigate.

 There's a subsuming principle crucial to our evolvement, suggesting that personal growth must be founded upon and initiated from one's deepest person:

-afterlife-entities and other teachers advise that we must go within to find the hidden "true self," which discovery is absolutely vital to one's development
+afterlife-entities and other teachers advise that we must go within to find the hidden "true self," the inner riches of the soul, which discovery is absolutely vital to one's development

 Silver Birch: "The whole purpose of earthly life is to awaken the dormant slumbering souls to the reality of their existence.
 Your world is full of living sleepwalkers who go through the day’s activities in a dream."